 Throughout your stay at St Vincent's there will be a range of services available to assist you with both the physical and emotional challenges of joint replacement surgery.
-This will include medical staff, nursing, Occupational Therapist, Diabetic Educator, Community Liaison Nurse and pastoral care.
+This will include medical staff, nursing, allied health, and pastoral care.
 Please don't hesitate to voice any questions or concerns you may have during your stay.